-As I posted previously, one of the painless ways I save money is by emptying the coins from my wallet into a container each night.
-Periodically, we empty the coins and deposit them in my son’s credit union account, and this year — after about five years of collecting coins — he was able to buy his first $500 certificate of deposit (CD).
-We did the same thing with our daughter and purchased her college computer with the savings we accumulated from loose change.
+As I wrote previously in “7 Free Things You Can Do This Week to Simplify,” another painless way I save money is by emptying the coins from my wallet into a container each night.
+We always keep our eyes open and scan the ground for loose change, too.
+Periodically, we empty the coin jar and deposit the contents in my son’s credit union account.
+This year — after about five years of collecting coins — he was able to buy his first $500 certificate of deposit (CD).
+We did the same thing with our daughter, and purchased her college computer with the savings we accumulated from loose change.